NCAS-CMS/cfdm/docs/source/introduction.rst

 ----

-With few exceptions, cfdm only has the functionality required to read and write datasets, and to create, modify and inspect field constructs in memory.
-This limited scope is intentional, because

-i) many tasks do not require any higher-level functionality (such as inspecting the values of metadata properties, or creating datasets from raw data), and
+The cdfm library can create field constructs ab initio, or read them from netCDF files, inspect, subspace and modify in memory, and write them to CF-netCDF dataset files.
+As long as it can interpret the data, cfdm does not enforce CF-compliance, allowing non-compliant datasets to be read, processed, corrected and rewritten.

-ii) the expectation is that other libraries will build on cfdm,
-    inheriting its comprehensive knowledge of the CF conventions, to add more sophisticated methods appropriate to their user base.
-To this end, cfdm has been designed to be :ref:`highly extensible
+It does not contain higher-level analysis functions (such as regidding) because the expectation is that other libraries will build on cfdm, inheriting its comprehensive knowledge of the CF conventions, to add more sophisticated methods.
-    <Extensions>`.

 .. code-block:: python
    :caption: *A simple example of reading a field construct from a